 - safe water practices

+- · how to survive in the water

-- · self-preservation in rescues
+- self-preservation in rescues

-- · recognising an emergency.
+- · recognising an emergency

+- DRSABCD.

 • Understanding of basic principles.

 ASSESSMENT: Oral questions by the instructor.

 - 1. Ask candidates to read sections in the Swimming and Lifesaving manual prior to practising the practical skills. - 2.
 Ensure there are sufficient questions to cover all topics and to thoroughly test the candidate. - 3.
 Use questioning during learning practical skills to assist with understanding.